kaizen-ai/kaizenflow/documentation/general/general.md

   - For discussions that need tight interaction (like a debug session) or immediacy (e.g., "are you ready for the sync up?")
 - Emails
-  - Are rarely used: everything should be in some other form
+  - Are rarely used
   - Exceptions are to send non-urgent information to everybody

 - There should be little replication among these forms of documentation
+   - It's not ok to file a bug and then ping on IM unless it's urgent

-### DRY applies also to documentation
+### DRY also applies to documentation

 - DRY!
 Do not Repeat Yourself
 - E.g., it's not a good idea to cut & paste pieces of gdocs in a github bug, rather just point to the relevant session on gdocs from the github bug

-### Avoid write-once code / research
+### Avoid write-once code and research

-- Code / research is:
+- Code and research is:
   - Written once by a few people
   - Read many times by many people
-- Therefore it is important to heavily invest in the process of writing it
+- Therefore it is essential to invest in the process of writing it heavily

 ### Consistency

-- Coding / research across our group is done with consistent procedures, code layout, and naming conventions
+- Coding/research across our group is done with consistent procedures, code layout, and naming conventions

 ### Training period